CSPS-RIW/intro-to-a11y/docs/formats/websites.md

 1. Text
 2. Images (unless there is a link in the image)

-### Examples
+### Examples ‼
-We created a simple but good example to illustrate <a href="https://csps-riw.github.io/tab-order/" target="_blank" rel="noopener" title="open in a new tab">the correct way of tab order</a>.
+1. We created a simple but good example to illustrate <a href="https://csps-riw.github.io/tab-order/" target="_blank" rel="noopener" title="open in a new tab">the correct way of tab order</a>.
+2. We also created a page that illustrates <a href="https://csps-riw.github.io/tab-order/wrong-order.html" target="_blank" rel="noopener" title="open in a new tab">the pains of a bad tab order</a>.
 <!-- <iframe aria-label="Correct Tab Order" src="https://csps-riw.github.io/tab-order/" style="width: 150%; height: 30em; border: none;"></iframe> -->

 ## Interactions